opstrace/opstrace/docs/references/cluster-configuration.md

 *Value type:* boolean

-By default, authentication proof is required when accessing the HTTP API for pushing or querying logs/metrics data.
+By default, authentication proof is required when accessing the HTTP API for pushing or querying data.
-This flag can be used to disable said authentication mechanism, allowing for unauthenticated clients to write or read data.
+This flag disables said authentication mechanism, allowing for unauthenticated clients to write or read data.

 When required, any HTTP request arriving at the tenant HTTP API is expected to show an API token in an `Authorization` header \(using the `Bearer` scheme\).

 Notes:

-* When set to `false` \(default\), the Opstrace cluster management CLI creates one long-lived API token per tenant upon cluster creation.
+* When set to `false` \(default\), the Opstrace CLI creates one long-lived API token per tenant upon cluster creation.

 Naming:

-* might be renamed in the future \(data_api_..?\)
+* might be renamed in the future

 ### `data_api_authorized_ip_ranges`